Expertium/expertium.github.io/Benchmark.md

 The data itself is also different.
 In Anki, each user makes their own flashcards, while Maimemo and Duolingo offer pre-made courses.
 Simply put, Anki has "same learner - different material" kind of data, and Maimemo/Duolingo has "same material - different learner" kind of data.

 This benchmark is based on 9,999 collections and 349,923,850 reviews.
 Same-day reviews are excluded except when optimizing FSRS-5 and algorithms that have "-short" at the end of their names, which use same-day reviews for training but not for evaluation.
 Additionally, some reviews are filtered out, such as when the user manually changed the due date (which would count as a review) or when the user used what's called a "filtered deck" if "Reschedule cards based on my answers in this deck" was disabled.
 Finally, an outlier filter is applied.
-Because of all of that, the real number of reviews used for evaluation is around 350 million, much smaller than the 727 billion figure mentioned above.
+Because of all of that, the real number of reviews used for evaluation is around 350 million, much smaller than the 727 million figure mentioned above.

 ## Results